Aravestia/Robin_AI_Discord_Bot/README.md

-I'm Robin AI, based on Robin from Honkai Star Rail.
-I'm a music bot that plays music in voice channels!
+Discord bot that can queue & play audio from youtube videos in voice channels